kangk1204/Octopus-toolkit2/doc/folder.rst

      - Description
    * - ``Index``
      - Reference, Hisat2, STAR
-     - Reference data for analysis and alignment tools indexing file for alignment are stored.
+     - Reference genome sequence and annotation files for analysis and alignment tools.
    * - ``Log``
      - Command, Run
-     - The used command for analysis and the log of the running information are stored.
+     - Log file containing commands used for analysis.
    * - ``Result``
-     - GEO_Folder, P_Folder
+     - GSE_Folder, P_Folder
-     - The result files analyzed by user are stored.
+     - The output files.
    * - ``Script``
      -
-     - Create and save the required script file during analysis.
+     - Scripts used for analysis.
    * - ``Tools``
      - Analysis tools
-     - Save the 3rd party tools used by Octopus-toolkit for analysis.
+     - Store the 3rd party tools used by Octopus-toolkit.

 3-1.Index-Reference
 ^^^^^^^^^^^^^^^^^^^